Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 # Power BI Dashboard
-The Power BI dashboard visualizes the main findings, allowing stakeholders to interact with and explore the data.
+The Power BI dashboard visualises the main findings, allowing stakeholders to interact with and explore the data.

 * Sales Overview: Highlights total sales, total transactions, and average sales per product.
 * Top Products: A visual summary of the top-selling products.